yanivpr/ad_discrepancies/README.md

 ## Running Specs

-`rspec`
+Run `rspec` from the command line.

 ## Running an example

-From command line:
+From the command line:

 `ruby example.rb`

-It will report the found discrepancies found
+It will report the found discrepancies